 The construction was intended to provide better resistance to earthquakes, obviously a key issue with Japanese buildings, especially very tall ones.

 You will instantly recognize its distinctive red and white metal latticework, beautifully illuminated after nightfall.
-At the tower’s base, which covers an 80m2 surface area, is a shopping center named "Foot Town" which houses restaurants and even an aquarium.
-In March 2015, the first official One Piece entertainment park was opened in the Tower and attracted 100,000 visitors within the first 48 days.
+At the tower’s base (an 80-meters cubical building) is a shopping center named "Foot Town" which houses restaurants.
+It even had an aquarium that is now definitely closed.

-Although the TV / radio broadcast aerial in-between these two floors was in use for a long time, it was recently moved to Sky Tree which is twice as tall as Tokyo Tower.
+Although the TV / radio broadcast aerial in-between these two floors was in use for a long time, it was recently moved to Tokyo SkyTree which is twice as tall as Tokyo Tower.